Bodrum or Antalya: Antalya vs Bodrum Breakdown

 Visiting Ephesus Turkey.
 What to see and do_Library of Celsus

-Located on the southwestern tip of Turkey, at the meeting point of the Mediterranean and Aegean Sea, Bodrum offers a wide array of fantastic day trip options.
+Located on Türkiye’s southwest coast near the Aegean Sea, Bodrum offers a wide array of fantastic day trip options.
 These are the best ones.

 • Pamukkale – stunning hot springs and travertine terraces

-• Ephesus – spectacular collection of ancient Greek and Roman ruins
+• Ephesus – a spectacular collection of ancient Greek and Roman ruins

-• Black Island – nearby volcanic island featuring healing mineral pools
+• Black Island – a nearby volcanic island featuring healing mineral pools

-• Kos or Rhodes – beautiful Greek Islands near the Turkish south coast
+• Kos or Rhodes – beautiful Greek Islands near the Turkish south coast.
+Ferry routes and timetables are seasonal and can change year to year; always check the current schedule before planning a day trip.

 Antalya Guide - Hidirlik Tower in Antalya, Turkey